gkrishnaks/WaybackEverywhere-Firefox/README.md

 Auto-Detect Wayback Machine Error Messages
 -----------------------------

-*   **Save Page to Wayback Machine** \- When WaybackMachine site throws error message that says "This page is available on the web, save this page to Wayback to make it more complete", the addon automatically loads the Save page url as https://web.archive.org/save/ <URL>
+*   **Auto-Save Page to Wayback Machine** \- When WaybackMachine site throws error message that says "This page is available on the web, save this page to Wayback to make it more complete", the addon automatically loads the Save page url as https://web.archive.org/save/ <URL>
 *   **Auto-add to Excludes List** \- When Wayback Machine site throws error message that says it cannot load a page due to the site being excluded from Wayback Machine or if the site excluded itself from Wayback using Robots.txt file, the addon automatically detects this error message and puts the site (domainname) in Excludes list.
 And then it loads the live webpage.
 This helps the user to build her Excludes list Automatically over few days of usage.